NCAR/ccpp-scm/scm/doc/TechGuide/chap_intro.rst

 Introduction
 ============

-A single column model (SCM) can be a valuable tool for diagnosing the performance of a physics suite, from validating that schemes have been integrated into a suite correctly to deep dives into how physical processes are being represented by the approximating code.
-This SCM has the advantage of working with the Common Community Physics Package (CCPP), a library of physical parameterizations for atmospheric numerical models and the associated framework for connecting potentially any atmospheric model to physics suites constructed from its member parameterizations.
+A single-column model (SCM) can be a valuable tool for diagnosing the performance of a physics suite, from validating that schemes have been integrated into a suite correctly to deep dives into how physical processes are being represented by the approximating code.
+This SCM has the advantage of working with and being developed alongside the Common Community Physics Package (CCPP), a library of physical parameterizations for atmospheric numerical models (CCPP physics) and the associated framework for connecting potentially any atmospheric model to physics suites constructed from its member parameterizations (CCPP framework).
 In fact, this SCM serves as perhaps the simplest example for using the CCPP and its framework in an atmospheric model.
 This version contains all parameterizations of NOAA’s evolved operational GFS v16 suite (implemented in 2021), plus additional